RobotlegsJS/RobotlegsJS-Phaser-Boilerplate/README.md

 You need [Node.js and npm](https://nodejs.org/).
 You should also have git installed, but it's not mandatory.

-Clone the repository (or download the ZIP file)
+Clone the repository (or download the ZIP file):

 `git clone git@github.com:RobotlegsJS/RobotlegsJS-Phaser-Boilerplate.git`

-Install dependencies
+Install dependencies:

 `npm install`

-Run a development build...
+Run a development build:

 `npm start`

-production build.
+Run a production build:

 `npm run build`

-serve build
+Serve build:

 `npm run serve`